 This posting should be read in conjunction with Part 2 of the proof that wellness doesn’t work, which in turn links to Part 1 that shows mathematically wellness can’t work.

-During the Great Debate, both Ron Goetzel and Optum’s Seth Serxner accepted our previous proof, albeit reluctantly.
-However, Seth Serxner at first objected to it, saying something along the lines of: “Yes, wellness admissions haven’t fallen.
+During the Great Debate, Ron Goetzel’s side admitted that wellness admissions haven’t fallen, but added: “Yes, wellness admissions haven’t fallen.
 However, without workplace wellness, wellness-sensitive medical admissions (WSMEs) would have risen.
 We kept WSMEs from rising.”

-We explained to him how this wasn’t the case, and promised that we would post the analysis, so that he wouldn’t have to take our word for it.
+We explained how this wasn’t the case, and promised that we would post the analysis, so that he wouldn’t have to take our word for it.
 So here it is.

 Since $11.3-billion was spent on these admissions in the private-pay population according to the wellness industry’s own HERO Report, these events would have had to rise by at least 60% in order to make the claim that the $7-billion wellness vendor industry broke even by avoiding them.
 If indeed workplace wellness prevented this huge increase in the privately insured population, one would expect that these very same events would have risen by something similar to 60% in the non-privately insured population–meaning the combined Medicare, Medicaid, and uninsured.